by Tom Barrance | Updated April 2026

 Cost

 Mirrorless cameras and DSLRs aren’t cheap.
-You can get a basic HD camcorder like the Panasonic V180 for around $250 (£200); you’ll need to spend more than twice as much for a mirrorless camera or video-capable DSLR.
+You can get a basic HD camcorder like the Panasonic V180 for around $250 (£200); you’ll need to spend more than twice as much for a mirrorless camera, though you can pick up used DSLRs for bargain prices.

 Audio